meghapsimatrix/meghapsimatrix/content/home/experience.md

   description = """
   Responsibilities include:

-  * Analyzed data related to health, education, water, sanitation, and micro-finance projects carried out by the organization in Ethiopia
+  * Analyzed data related to health, education, water, sanitation, and micro-finance projects carried out by the organization in Ethiopia.
-  * Developed a method to estimate the number of people who have benefited from the projects
+  * Developed a method to estimate the number of people who have benefited from the projects.
   """
 +++